 The Company: The underlying company is Coinimal GmbH, which is an Austrian start-up.
 It was founded in 2014 and BitPanda is the automated system that they have developed.
-The company provides images and details about their key staff members, including social media links for each of the founders.
+The company provides images and details about its key staff members, including social media links for each of the founders.

 While BitPanda is still relatively new, it is more established than many other cryptocurrency exchanges.
 This should make it more reliable.

 Reviews: Reviews suggest that BitPanda is easy to use, even for beginners.
 However, the fees aren’t always obvious.

 The overall balance of reviews is positive.
 Many people feel that the company is reliable.
 BitPanda also makes an effort to resolve any issues that do occur and has effective customer service.
 Of course, not everyone agrees.
 But, there are relatively few negative reviews for the company’s age.

 Are People Making Money?
 As always, few people talk about making money as an affiliate.
 Even so, the number of positive reviews suggests that there is significant potential.

 Personal Thoughts: The main limitation is that BitPanda offers a relatively low commission rate.
 Your income could still add up, especially if the people you recruit are passionate about cryptocurrency.

 What it Does: AvaTrade is a trading company, specializing in Forex trading.
 However, they do also offer the ability to trade in cryptocurrencies, including Bitcoin and many others.
 AvaTrade promotes itself as being a competitive and reliable option for doing so.